 These are the guidelines:

 Anything is welcome and will be considered!
 The important thing is that you have to direct (or have someone who will direct for you).
-The submission deadlines are listed above.
-After these deadlines we won’t consider anything more for these production dates.
-Just send an email to firstname.lastname@example.org before the deadlines if you have an idea and we will help you flesh it out.
-Once the deadlines have passed, the committee will look at all submissions and get back to everyone who submitted, with our feedback and choice.
+Just send an email to email@example.com before the deadlines if you have an idea and we will help you flesh it out.
+The committee will look at all submissions and get back to everyone who submitted, with our feedback and choice.
 You may be asked to present your idea to the committee.

 The InPlayers' submission procedure has changed, so that directors are no longer required to submit proposals for productions by a specific cut off time.
 Currently, the only time constraints are that the production be mounted on the dates that a theatre has been pre-booked for; for example a winter, spring or summer production.
 That is, unless the director requires another theatre that has similar dates available, and can help in arranging an agreement with that theatre.
-In fairness to anyone else who may have also been considering a proposal for similar dates, once the InPlayers committee has received a viable submission, a notice will go out to the membership and onto the website giving a two week window for anyone else who wishes to submit another proposal for that production period.
-This has been decided for the purposes of giving a director the chance to begin preparations as far in advance as they find necessary.
-This means that a proposal for up to two years in advance may be considered.
+A director the chance to begin preparations as far in advance as they find necessary since a proposal for up to two years in advance may be considered.

 You don’t need to have thought it all through to the last detail, but we would like you to have considered the following in your submission: